 The school contains small classrooms for individualized learning.
 It also contains a family living room, children’s library, a music and drama room, an art room, discovery rooms, state-of-the-art pediatric audiology facilities, pull-out rooms for speech-language and occupational therapy, observation rooms and a gym.
 Our award-winning facilities were updated in 2015 with input from parents, teachers, audiologists and other professionals.

-The Joanne Parrish Knight Family Center, Anabeth and John Weil Early Childhood Learning Center, the Virginia J. Browning Primary School and the Emerson Center for Professional Development are contained within the school.
+The Joanne Parrish Knight Family Center, Anabeth and John Weil Early Childhood Learning Center, Virginia J. Browning Primary School, Martha E. Jones Pediatric Audiology Center and Emerson Center for Professional Development are contained within the school.